akeneo/pim-helpcenter/content/md/assets/pam-migration-guide.md

 :::

 ::: tips
-We recommend this migration if you have a simple usage of our former PAM:
-- You only have one type of format (for example, you manage only images) because all assets will be gathered in a single asset family.
+We recommend you using this migration if you have a simple usage of our former PAM and you only have one type of format (for example, you manage only images) because all assets will be gathered in a single asset family.
-- AND you have only one or few PAM asset collection product attributes,
 :::

-If you want to try this migration, please follow this step-by-step [full-automatic migration guide](full-automatic-pam-migration.html).
+If you want to try this migration, please follow this step-by-step [fully-automatic migration guide](full-automatic-pam-migration.html).

 ## 2-The family-by-family migration
 In this migration, you can have **several asset families** for your existing PAM assets.